-Engage your students in advancing sustainability efforts at your school by participating in the Green Schools Quest project-based challenge!
-Issued annually by the U.S. Green Building Council-Missouri Gateway Chapter, the Green Schools Quest challenges PreK-12 schools to devise and implement no- or low-cost sustainability projects at their schools over six months.
-Each participating school forms a team of students (can be a club, class, grade level, or entire school) which is organized by one adult member of a school's community (teacher, administrator, staff, or parent) who serves as their team's facilitator.
-The school is then is paired with a Green Mentor from the community who helps with project ideas and resources.
-Teams then engage in their chosen sustainability project from October through mid-March, documenting their work along the way, and submitting their project's process and impact at the conclusion for judging by an impartial panel.
-Cash awards and trophies are presented in Elementary, Middle, and High School divisions and five Spotlight Awards are presented across the age divisions.
-Teams are encouraged to integrate multiple principles from the Rainbow of Sustainability into their projects: Importance of Place, Interconnectedness, Respect for Limits, Systems Thinking & Cycles, Social Justice, and Global Citizenship.
+Engage your students in advancing sustainability efforts Engage your students in sustainability efforts by participating in the Green Schools Quest, a project-based challenge!
+The Green Schools Quest challenges Pre-K-12 schools to implement a no- or low-cost sustainability project over the course of six months.
+Participating schools allow students to form a "green team" led by a staff member and supported by a Green Mentor from the community who helps with project ideas and resources.
+Teams engage in their chosen sustainability project from October through mid-March, documenting their work along the way, and submitting their project for judging by an impartial panel.
+Cash awards and trophies are presented in Elementary, Middle, and High School divisions along with specialty Spotlight Awards across the age divisions.
 Registration is open through September 15 for schools and August 31 for mentors for the upcoming school year.

-For more information regarding participation in the Green Schools Quest program, visit GreenSchoolsQuest.org or contact USGBC-MO Gateway Chapter's Green Schools Manager at hope.gribble@mobot.org or (314) 577-0225.
+For more information regarding participation in the Green Schools Quest program, visit showmegreenschools.org or contact the Green Schools Coordinator, Deborah Rogers Curtis, at drogers@mobot.org or (314) 577-0225.